huggingface/blog/codellama.md

 | CodeGen-2.5-7B-Mono    | Apache-2.0         | ✅             | ✅               | 1400B                       | 45.65  | 23.22      | 12.1                  |
 | CodeGen-2.5-7B-Multi   | Apache-2.0         | ✅             | ✅               | 1400B                       | 28.7   | 26.27      | 20.04                 |

-**Note:** The scores presented in the table above are sourced from our code leaderboard, where we evaluate all models with the same settings.
+**Note:** The scores presented in the table above were sourced from our code leaderboard at the time of publication.
+Scores change as new models are released, because models are compared against one another.
 For more details, please refer to the [leaderboard](https://huggingface.co/spaces/bigcode/multilingual-code-evals).

 ## Additional Resources